mrocklin/thesis/pattern.md

 include [TikZ](tikz_pattern.md)

-Rewriting via term matching enables the definition of transformations using only the mathematical language of terms.
-The underlying algorithmic language (e.g. Python) is completely separated from the definition of transformations.
+Rewriting via term matching enables the definition of transformations using only the mathematical language of terms (e.g. SymPy).
+The underlying algorithmic language (e.g. Python) is separated from the definition of transformations.
 This separation compounds many of the previously mentioned benefits of term rewrite systems.

 Pattern matching enables the construction of transformations declaratively, requiring only the syntax of the term language.
 This provides further convenience to the mathematical programmer as the practice aligns well with the written tradition of mathematics.
 Additionally, transformations written as rewrite patterns are more durable and reusable, depending only on the syntax of mathematical terms.
 The syntax of mathematical terms has demonstrated significant longevity.